danilo-alm/danilo-alm/README.md

 # 🚀 Hello, I'm Danilo Almeida! 👋

 <p align="center">
   I am a Computer Science student at the Federal University of Alagoas (UFAL).
-I have great experience with Python and Java, focusing on back-end development and data science.
-Currently, I am a research fellow at the Applied Public Administration Laboratory (LAPA), where I work as a Data Analyst.
+I have great experience with Python, Typescript and Java, focusing on back-end development and data science.
+Currently, I work at the Information Technology Management (GTI) of UFAL, in the Systems Division, as a backend developer.
 </p>

 ## 🌟 Technological Skills